LogtalkDotOrg/logtalk.org/_pages/performance.md

     some Prolog compilers.
 One the reasons seems to be the operating-system constant shuffling of processes between the cores.
--   Some results are odd, either above the expected maximum (100% of plain Prolog performance) or much lower than what\'s reasonable to expect.
+-   Some results are odd, either above the expected maximum (100% of plain Prolog performance) or lower than what\'s reasonable to expect.
 This happens mostly on the most simple benchmark goals.
     Benchmarks where a more significant amount of work is performed seem to be more (but not complete) immune to these issues.